Sensitization: History

-Eric Kandel was one of the first to study the neural basis of sensitization, conducting experiments in the 1960s and 1970s on the gill withdrawal reflex of the seaslug Aplysia.
-Kandel and his colleagues first habituated the reflex, weakening the response by repeatedly touching the animal's siphon.
-They then paired noxious electrical stimulus to the tail with a touch to the siphon, causing the gill withdrawal response to reappear.
+Eric Kandel was one of the first researchers to study the neural basis of sensitization, aiming to understand the cellular and molecular mechanisms of learning and memory.
+He began conducting experiments in the 1960s and 1970s on the gill withdrawal reflex of the sea slug Aplysia.
+Kandel and his colleagues first habituated the reflex by repeatedly touching the animal's siphon until the gill withdrawal response was weakened.
+They then paired a noxious electrical shock to the tail with a touch to the siphon, causing the gill withdrawal response to reappear.
 After this sensitization, a light touch to the siphon alone produced a strong gill withdrawal response, and this sensitization effect lasted for several days.
-(After Squire and Kandel, 1999).
+Further research in the Kandel laboratory revealed the role of the neurotransmitter serotonin in this process by initiating the cAMP-PKA signaling pathway that results in synaptic strengthening.
 In 2000, Eric Kandel was awarded the Nobel Prize in Physiology or Medicine for his research in neuronal learning processes.